L4Clippers/Patent-Image-Retrieval-Transformer-DML/README.md

 ## Note
 - This repository contains the legendary version of the ArcFace implementation with the Python interface.
 [Code](https://github.com/ronghuaiyang/arcface-pytorch/blob/master/models/metrics.py)
 - We tested this notebook with Python3, on Ubuntu.
+- Patlist is from DeepPatent dataset.
+It teaches the path to the substantial dataset.

 ## Dataset
 - If you would like to fine-tune on an conventional dataset, you must prepare the DeepPatent dataset. [[Project]](https://github.com/GoFigure-LANL/DeepPatent-dataset)